Overview

 - Blurry decoding using your custom camera and camera lens will not perform as well as high-end iOS or Android devices.
 Please contact us if specific optimizations for your camera are desired.

-can be used to improve performance. - The input image should be uncompressed.
-JPEG file sources are very bad as they contain block artifacts.
+. - The input image should be uncompressed.
+JPEG encoded image data is often poor as it contains block artifacts.

 - Try to acquire images that are as sharp as possible and don't contain motion blur.